smaremanda/add-in-docs/docs/excel/build-your-first-excel-add-in.md

 3-  Copy the manifest (QuarterlySalesReportManifest.xml) to a network share (for example, \\\MyShare\\MyManifests).

-4-  Add the share location that contains the manifest as a trusted app catalog in Excel.

-      a-  Launch Excel and open a blank spreadsheet.
+4-  Now, let's add the share location that contains the manifest as a trusted app catalog in Excel.
+Launch Excel and open a blank spreadsheet.

-      b-  Choose the **File** tab, and then choose **Options**.
+5-  Choose the **File** tab, and then choose **Options**.

-      c-  Choose **Trust Center**, and then choose the **Trust Center Settings** button.
+6-  Choose **Trust Center**, and then choose the **Trust Center Settings** button.

-      d-  Choose **Trusted Add-in Catalogs**.
+7-  Choose **Trusted Add-in Catalogs**.

-      e-  In the **Catalog Url** box, enter the path to the network share you created in step 3, and then choose **Add Catalog**.
+8-  In the **Catalog Url** box, enter the path to the network share you created in step 3, and then choose **Add Catalog**.

-      f-  Select the **Show in Menu** check box, and then choose **OK**.
+      f.
+Select the **Show in Menu** check box, and then choose **OK**.
 A message appears to inform you that your settings will be applied the next time you start Office.

-5-  Test and run the add-in.
+9-  Test and run the add-in.

       a-  On the **Insert tab** in Excel 2016, choose **My Add-ins**.